 To determine the topographical visibility of a site from KVAs, Commission staff first uses a Composite Seen Areas dataset mapping tool which indicates areas potentially visible from KVAs.
-This data indicates that the site may be visible from six KVAs.
-Staff then uses Google Earth mapping tools to determine potential visibility of the development site from each of the identified KVAs.
-Staff then uses observations used during subsequent visits to the subject parcel and the indicated KVAs to ground-truth the mapping tool information.
-Observations made during these site visits confirmed that parts of the proposed development are topographically visible from the Columbia River, Historic Columbia River Highway (HCRH), Interstate 84, and Old Highway 8 (County Road 1230).
-Therefore, Commission Rule 350-81530(2) guidelines apply.
+This data indicates that the proposed development site may be visible from six KVAs.
+Next, staff uses Google Earth mapping tools to determine potential topographic visibility of the development site from each of the identified KVAs.
+Staff then uses observations made during visits to the subject parcel and the indicated KVAs to ground-truth the mapping tool information.

+Observations made during these site visits confirmed that the proposed development site and the site of the existing dwelling topographically visible from the Columbia River, Historic Columbia River Highway (HCRH), Interstate 84, and Old Highway 8 (County Road 1230), and Washington State Route 14 (SR-14).
+There is no potentially developable site on the subject property that would be fully topographically screened.
+Therefore, Commission Rule 350-81-530(2) guidelines apply.

 3. Commission Rule 350-81-530(2)(b) states, "New developments and land uses shall be evaluated to ensure that the required scenic standard is met and that scenic resources are not adversely affected, including cumulative effects, based on the degree of visibility from key viewing areas."
-The required scenic standard for all development and uses in the Pastoral Landscape Setting is Visually Subordinate.
+The required scenic standard for all development and uses in the Pastoral Landscape Setting is "visually subordinate."
 Commission Rule 350-81-020(170) defines "visually subordinate" as follows: